Updated: Aug 6, 2021

-Winter treads.
 Fleets and owner-operators know their specific operating and delivery conditions.
-If the fleet is located or operates in conditions which are likely to experience winter conditions (such as the Northeast, northern Plains, upper Midwest, Pacific mountains or Canada) they may want to consider a specific tire tread or a retread for those conditions.
+If the fleet is located or operates in conditions that are likely to experience winter conditions (such as the Northeast, northern Plains, upper Midwest, Pacific mountains or Canada) they may want to consider a specific tire tread or a retread for those conditions.

 Michelin offers specific products for these conditions.
 The MICHELIN XDN 2 tire and the pre-mold retread, all-weather, non-directional, drive selection are optimized for exceptional traction on slippery surfaces.
 The MICHELIN XDS 2 tire and pre-mold retread are designed for year-round drive axle traction optimized for challenging winter conditions.

 Inappropriate tires in winter weather applications

 If during the tire inspections the driver starts to notice circumferential cutting, chunking, spin damage or tearing, these could be signs the tires are experiencing low traction conditions.
 The fleet operator needs to have a dialogue with the driver about the specific conditions that he is experiencing.
 The fleet operator should work with the dealer to discuss the appropriate tire selections for their operations.

 The use of tire chains in severe winter weather conditions